azat-co/fullstack-javascript/chapter5/chapter5.md

 =======

 This short chapter gives you yet another way of building apps with nothing but JavaScript (and HTML and CSS, obviously).
-With Parse.com or a similar back-end-as-a-service (BaaS) solution, it is straightforward to persist the data without having to code your own back end.
+With Parse or a similar back-end-as-a-service (BaaS) solution, it is straightforward to persist the data without having to code your own back end.
 BaaS solutions event takes it a step further by allowing for access-level controls, authentications, server-side logic, and third-party integrations.

-In addition to Parse.com, in this chapter we saw how Backbone can be flexible in terms that you can overload its classes to build your own custom ones.
+In addition to Parse, in this chapter we saw how Backbone can be flexible in terms that you can overload its classes to build your own custom ones.
 This is a way to use Backbone to build your own framework.
 This is what we did at DocuSign where we had base Backbone models and